 Above all else, social anxiety is likely their top concern on the first day of high school: Who will I eat lunch with?
 What if I don’t know anyone in my classes?
 Here’s how parents can help their anxious high school students with this transition.

 4 Ways to Calm First Day of High School Jitters:

 1. Assure your teen that you have confidence in them.

 First, understand that the transition to high school is a major transition, says Carl Pickhardt, Ph.D., author of numerous parenting books and a psychologist in Austin, Texas.
 “It can be daunting—physically, intellectually, emotionally—to be at the bottom of the rung again after being at the top of the heap in eighth grade.”
 So honor the struggle and acknowledge their fears, says Pickhardt.
 “Tell your son or daughter, ‘You have done this before.
 You have successfully coped with change before, and you have these transitional skills.’”

 For some teens, a visual progression helps them keep things in perspective.
 Keep a sheet of paper at home.
 Talk with your teen at dinner.
 Give a grade or number score to each day.
 Chart their progress day by day.
 Seeing progress from the beginning to the end of each passing week can be concrete, visual data.
 “This chart can serve as empirical proof to your teen that yes, you are gaining in knowledge and confidence.
 You are adjusting to your new situation.”

 2. Make positive predictions and give strategies.

-Ask your teen, “Can you pre-arrange with a friend to meet before lunch?
+Ask your teen, “Can you pre-arrange with a friend to meet before lunch on the first day of high school?
 You can plan and be proactive and care for yourself.”
 Planning ahead will empower her in this new setting, help her learn self-care, and make sure she gets what she needs to alleviate her anxieties.